SalonenAntti/LSTM-Modeling/README.md

 **Time Series Decomposition**: Breaking down time series data into its component parts (trend, seasonality, residuals) for better understanding the time series.
 Focus on closing prices.

 **Stationary and Autocorrelation Tests**: Statistical tests to determine if the time series is stationary and to measure the correlation of the series with its past values.
-With stationary and utocorrelation Tests, determination of modeling algorithm was done.
+With stationary and correlation tests, determination of modeling algorithm was done.
 Focus on closing prices.

 **Feature Engineering**: Creation of new features from raw data.
 Feature included lagged values, moving averages and combination of these to include statistical features to enhance model performance.